mykelewis/2021Fall-Game2338/review_2.md

 ## Summary

-Small Saga is a fantasy rpg where a pair of mice set out into the sewers to find food for their community.
+Small Saga is a isometric fantasy rpg where a pair of mice set out into the sewers to find food for their community.
+The graphice are gorgeous, although a little flat in some areas.
 On the way they encounter hungry rats and angry gods.
 As of now it is currently incomplete but it shows a lot of promise.
+The current lore provided is rich with what little there is.

+As for controls and general gameplay, I would say it's rather polished.
+Aside from a small hiccup in the main menu everything works as intended.
+Personally I don't like movement in isometric that isn't point-and-click.
+Having to mostly hold down two keys to move 'straight' is uncomfortable.
+Aside from that the controls are sleek and the UI is easy to understand.

 ## Final Thoughts

-Describe in as much detail as possible what you did and didn't enjoy about the game and list out your reasons why.
-Remember this is a review and thus should stand up to some criticism when making your reasons why you thought this way about particular features of the game.
-This should be at a minimum of 1 paragraph.

-## Additional Information

-Links to other reviews or other information you used in this review.
+All in all this game is a joy to play.
+It's fun, cute, and unique.
+Aside from my personal vendetta from non point-and-click this game is well made and has the potential to be great once it's finished.